Now Reading

 How to balance the sacral chakra

-To balance and heal the sacral chakra, you can use various techniques such as creative expression, practicing mindfulness, spending time in nature near water, and working with the color orange.
+To balance and heal the sacral chakra, you can use techniques such as creative expression, practicing mindfulness, spending time in nature near water, and working with the color orange.

 Heart Chakra